usaid-cs/yesterday-i-learned/random.md

 1. Brian's Point Inflation Hypothesis states that, for any given Reddit user, no matter how useless or controversial its comments are, it is still more likely for its karma to be net positive than negative.
 1. [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law) basically says that if any trend [in the stock market] becomes a target, then it is less likely to occur in the future.
 An example is the "if the stock market surges in January, it surges throughout the rest of the year" pattern, which will probably fail now because someone jinxed it.
 1. The first person to say ["Octothorpe taters"](https://www.google.ca/search?q=hashtag+fries&oq=hashtag+fries) was @1337 on 2018-02-02.
-1. [3.7V and 4.2V lithium ion batteries are the same thing.](https://learn.adafruit.com/li-ion-and-lipoly-batteries/voltages) They are just labelled differently.
 1. 1 Infinite Loop is [a stupid 0](https://www.google.com/maps/place/Infinite+Loop,+Cupertino,+CA+95014,+USA/@37.3320954,-122.0309105,18z/data=!4m5!3m4!1s0x808fb5b6e7b4b9fb:0x697a4332574f50d9!8m2!3d37.3320003!4d-122.0307812.)
 1. Volvo is Latin for "I roll".
 Its [logo](https://en.wikipedia.org/wiki/Volvo_Cars#Logo) is the symbol of iron, which is also used for Mars or the Male sex.
 [This means women cannot drive Volvo cars.](https://www.eatliver.com/volvo/)
 1. None of the [cheesecloth grades](https://en.wikipedia.org/wiki/Cheesecloth) have the same number of threads per unit area horizontally and vertically.